Contents

 - For Laboratory employees or affiliates who are also UC Berkeley students and have been treated for work-related injuries at the UC Berkeley campus Tang Student Medical Center, Health Services must also be notified of their injury or illness.

 - Other Incidents: Various radiological events, chemical exposures, and environmental releases also require notifications.
-Consult with your Division Safety Coordinator, EHS Division Liaison, or EHS Division Health and Safety representative for assistance.
+Consult with your Division Safety Coordinator, EHS Division Liaison, or EHS Division Health and Safety Representative for assistance.

 Work Process C. Procedure for Reviewing a Work-Related Injury or Illness